Democratic Labor Party (Australia, 1955): 1955 elections

-On the night of 19 April 1955, Liberal and Country Party leader Henry Bolte moved a motion of no-confidence against John Cain's Labor government in the Victorian Legislative Assembly.
+Seventeen state representatives were suspended from the Labor caucus, likewise suspending the majority of John Cain's Labor government in the Victorian Legislative Assembly.
+The suspended members held a caucus of their own on 30 March 1955 where the founded their own party; electing Bill Barry and Les Coleman leaders in the lower and upper house respectively.
+On the night of 19 April, Liberal and Country Party leader Henry Bolte moved a motion of no-confidence against John Cain's Labor government in the Victorian Legislative Assembly.
 After twelve hours of debate on the motion, in the early hours of 20 April, 11 of the expelled Labor members crossed the floor to support Bolte's motion.
 With his government defeated, Cain sought and received a dissolution of parliament later that day, with the election set down for 28 May 1955.

 At the election, 11 of the 12 expelled MPs in the Victorian Legislative Assembly, as well as other candidates, and the one MP facing re-election in the Victorian Legislative Council lost their seats.
 The party drew 12.6% of the vote, mainly from the ALP, which was directed to the non-Labor parties.
 Labor won 37.6% of the vote and 20 seats to the Liberals' 34 and the Country Party's ten.
 The Cain Labor Government lost government at the 1955 election.
 Only one of the expelled Labor members, Frank Scully, was re-elected for the seat of Richmond.
 Scully had been a Minister in the Cain Government and a member of the Movement, and was expelled from the ministry and the ALP as part of the 1955 split.
 Five other MPs whose terms had not expired remained in the Legislative Council until the expiry of their terms at the 1958 Victorian election, and all who recontested their seats were defeated.

 At the 1955 federal election held in December, all the 7 expelled federal MPs were defeated.
 However, Frank McManus was elected as a senator for Victoria at the 1955 election, and successful ALP candidate George Cole had chosen before the election to become part of this party.